YottaDB/YDBDoc/ProgGuide/internatn.rst

 Save and compile col_reverse_32.c.
 On x86 GNU/Linux (64-bit Ubuntu 10.10), execute a command like the following:

 .. parsed-literal::
-   gcc -c col_reverse_32.c -I$gtm_dist
+   gcc -c col_reverse_32.c -I$ydb_dist

 .. note::
-   The -I$gtm_dist option includes gtmxc_types.h.
+   The -I$ydb_dist option includes gtmxc_types.h.

 Create a new shared library or add the routines to an existing one.
 The following command adds these alternative sequence routines to a shared library called altcoll.so on x86 GNU/Linux (64-bit Ubuntu 10.10).

 .. parsed-literal::
    gcc -o revcol.so -shared col_reverse_32.o

-Set the environment variable gtm_collate_2 to point to the location of revcol.so.
-To set the local variable collation to this alternative collation sequence, set the environment variable gtm_local_collate to 2.
+Set the environment variable ydb_collate_2 to point to the location of revcol.so.
+To set the local variable collation to this alternative collation sequence, set the environment variable ydb_local_collate to 2.

 At the prompt, execute the following command: